 When it comes to food, these vibrant birds have a diverse diet that includes acorns, peanuts, and seeds, which provide essential nutrients.
 But what about other types of food?

-Let's explore the dietary habits of these birds and shed some light on it can change from summer to winter, whether in the context of raising young or simply surviving
+Let's explore the dietary habits of these birds and shed some light on how it can change from summer to winter, whether in the context of raising young or simply surviving

 Being opportunistic omnivores, meaning they have a diverse diet that includes both plant and animal matter.